 The internet can be a very helpful resource for finding health information.
 There is so much on the internet these days that it can often be difficult to know where to turn, whom to trust, and what to believe, so it is important to have the right tools to know what sites are best and safest.
-In this presentation, Timothy Roberts, Medical Librarian at Hospital for Special Surgery, focused on a variety of important and helpful tools that consumers can use to search valuable websites regarding their health.
+At the time of the presentation, Timothy Roberts, a Medical Librarian at Hospital for Special Surgery, focused on a variety of important and helpful tools that consumers can use to search valuable websites regarding their health.

 Mr. Roberts began his presentation first by discussing the importance of healthy web searching.
 He shared with participants how important it is to know where your sources of information are coming from, in order to be able to trust whether the information is reliable.
 Mr. Roberts, then, focused on navigating specific sites, with a focus on how consumers may find useful information on websites designed for professionals.

 Many people find information on the web by typing in a phrase or a word into a search engine such as Google.
 One of the challenges of using search engines is the large number of results that are unrelated to what the user is intending to research.
 There are, however, some ways to make searching more effective.

 One such trick shared by Mr. Roberts is putting phrases in quotation marks, which tells the search engine to look for that exact phrase rather than the separate words.
 For example, searching on “Star Wars” will only find those pages that match the exact phrase as opposed to finding each word anywhere on the page.
 Another trick is to use the plus sign (+) when searching.
 An example would be if someone was interested in finding information on Pluto the planet and not the cartoon character.
 He or she could type in Pluto + planet, which would tell the search engine to only search for Pluto AND the planet, which will lead to more specific results.

 When searching on the internet it is very important to know who is responsible for posting the information on the site.

 - Look for an "About Us" page.
 This offers readers an understanding of where the information is coming from, e.g.: